FOR IMMEDIATE RELEASE: June 14, 2011

 “The species that are likely to pose the greatest threats to humans,” said Eldridge, “are those that are eaten regularly and that live in some or all of the Rio Sierpe near agricultural areas,” so the team will collect samples from a variety of species.
 By testing contaminant levels in both sedentary organisms such as mussels and far-traveling ones like the black snook, the scientists can compare local and regional threats.

 The study will take place over the next 12 months, and researchers will make two trips to Costa Rica to collect samples — once during Costa Rica’s rainy season in the summer and again during the dry season in late fall.
 The trips are timed to coincide with agricultural pesticide applications, and the Rainforest Alliance will help identify areas likely to be contaminated.
-The researchers will return to Stroud Water Research Center to analyze the samples they collect from those sites.
+The researchers will return to the Stroud Center to analyze the samples they collect from those sites.

 “This study will help us to better identify how pesticides and contaminants transfer and accumulate throughout an ecosystem,” said Chris Wille, chief of agriculture at the Rainforest Alliance.
 “Results from this study may offer valuable insight into the long-term implications of pesticide use that could be used to refine the Sustainable Agriculture Network standards that guide better farming practices.”